flacyak/sv-axi/README.md

 ## Agent integration

-AXI recommends two complementary ways to put `sv-axi` in front of an agent (a user needs only one).
-Both are TODO for this skeleton:
+There are 2 ways to get `sv-axi` in front of an agent Both are TODO:

 1. **Session hook (primary)** — register a `SessionStart` hook (Claude Code / Codex) or a plugin (OpenCode) that runs `sv-axi` so every session starts with the route list as